-- 4.82 An unfavourable decision is a decision by CCCS that a merger has infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition.
+- 4.82 An unfavourable decision is a decision by CCS that a merger has infringed, or that an anticipated merger if carried into effect will infringe, the section 54 prohibition.
 In other words, the merger has resulted, or may be expected to result, in an SLC within the meaning of the Act.
-An unfavourable decision is only issued at the end of Phase 2. - 4.83 If, towards the end of Phase 2, CCCS reaches a preliminary view that the merger situation is likely to give rise to a substantial lessening of competition, it will issue a notice to the merger parties.
-The notice will state the facts on which CCCS relies, as well as the reasons why CCCS has reached the preliminary view that the merger is likely to give rise to a substantial lessening of competition.40 The notice willmay also outline any commitments or directions that CCCS considers may be appropriate. - 4.84 CCCS will give the merger parties an opportunity to make written representations to CCCS and to inspect the documents in CCCS's file relating to the proposed unfavourable decision.
-Where appropriate, CCCS will allow the merger parties to make oral representations to CCCS.
-Internal CCCS documents and information, and confidential information provided by third parties will not be available for inspection as part of access to the file.41
+An unfavourable decision is only issued at the end of Phase 2. - 4.83 If, towards the end of Phase 2, CCS reaches a preliminary view that the merger situation is likely to give rise to a substantial lessening of competition, it will issue a notice to the merger parties.
+The notice will state the facts on which CCS relies, as well as the reasons why CCS has reached the preliminary view that the merger is likely to give rise to a substantial lessening of competition37.
+The notice will also outline any commitments or directions that CCS considers may be appropriate. - 4.84 CCS will give the merger parties an opportunity to make written representations to CCS and to inspect the documents in CCS' file relating to the proposed unfavourable decision.
+Where appropriate, CCS will allow the merger parties to make oral representations to CCS.
+Internal CCS documents and information, and confidential information provided by third parties will not be available for inspection as part of access to the file38. - 4.85 Once CCS has issued a notice setting out its Statement of Decision (Provisional), the merger parties can apply in writing to the Minister for Trade and Industry for the merger situation to be exempted on public interest considerations.
+The parties should provide a copy of their submissions to the Minister to CCS39. - 4.86 Should the application to the Minister for Trade and Industry not be successful and having taken into account any oral and written representations made by the merger parties, CCS will take a final decision on the merger.
+If CCS makes an unfavourable decision, it will give notice of the decision to the merger parties and publish the decision on the public register.
+Before publishing the decision, the merger parties (and, where relevant, third parties) will be given an opportunity to indicate whether or not there is any confidential information in the decision.
+If